HL7/PDDI-CDS/pages/_includes/start.md

 		* [.NET Server](https://github.com/ewoutkramer/fhir-net-api)

-* The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.
+> *Note:* The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.

 ## <span style="color:silver"> 2.2.0 </span> Related Projects

-The [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring) is a component of the CDS Connect project funded by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/).
-The Documentation section of this implementation guide describes CDS artifact decision points at a semi-structured level.
-Although currently not tested, it should be possible to use the authoring tool to develop CQL from semi-structured descriptions.
+The [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring) is a component of the CDS Connect project funded by the Agency for Healthcare Research and Quality [(AHRQ)](https://www.ahrq.gov/).
+The Documentation section of this implementation guide describes the PDDI CDS artifact knowledge at a narrative and semi-structured level.
+Although currently not tested, it should be possible to use the authoring tool to develop CQL from similar semi-structured descriptions.

 ## <span style="color:silver"> 2.3.0 </span> CDS Function